Walgreens The Thread

 At-home hair-loss treatments

 Minoxidil (topical): An over-the-counter topical hair regrowth treatment, minoxidil is applied to the scalp daily.
-A commonly recommended treatment for male- and female-pattern hair loss, minoxidil may increase hair loss during the two to eight weeks of use, but the loss will eventually stop, and the growth will begin.
+A commonly recommended treatment for male- and female-pattern hair loss, minoxidil may increase hair loss during the two to eight week period of starting use, but the loss will eventually stop, and the growth will begin.
 See your dermatologist or healthcare provider if minoxidil causes irritation, dryness, scaling, redness or itching.
 People with certain medical conditions should not use minoxidil.
 Be sure to read the product label and directions before use.

 Laser treatment: Laser combs and laser caps are available to purchase for use at home.
 While early research shows promising results with these devices, more studies are needed to determine how well they work and for whom they’re most beneficial.